-The 29.39 acre subject property is located on the far north end of Webb Road.
+The 38.29 acre subject property is located on the far north end of Webb Road.
 According to the City's Functional Highway Classification Map, Webb Road is classified as a local roadway.
-The applicant is proposing an amendment to the Future Land Use Map series (FLUMs) from Low Density Residential (LDR) to Agriculture-IV (AGR-IV), with a companion rezoning application from Planned Unit Development (PUD) to Agriculture (AGR) for a cow pasture.
-The companion rezoning, Ordinance 2022-243 is pending concurrently with this application.
+The applicant is proposing an amendment to the Future Land Use Map series (FLUMs) from Low Density Residential (LDR) to Agriculture-IV (AGR-IV), with a companion rezoning application from Planned Unit Development (PUD) and Rural Residential-Acre (RR-Acre) to Agriculture (AGR) for a horse and sheep pasture.
+The companion rezoning, Ordinance 2022-245 is pending concurrently with this application.

-Currently, majority of the property is undeveloped open space, which is compatible with the proposed cow pasture use and the amendment to change the zoning from PUD to AGR is consistent with the proposed land use.
-The land use amendment site is mostly undeveloped with one single family homes surrounded by undeveloped land and other residential homes.
+Currently, a majority of the property is undeveloped open space, which is compatible with the proposed horse and sheep pasture use; the amendment to change the zoning from PUD to AGR is consistent with the proposed land use.

+The land use amendment site is mostly undeveloped with one single family home surrounded by undeveloped land and other residential homes.
 More specific uses along with the zoning and land use categories are listed below.